 Salvador was the first capital of the Portuguese Empire, the main port of entry for slaves and one of the most important cities in the Americas.
 This city offers a mix of colonial legacy, Afro-Brazilian traditions and tropical flavor.

 Don’t miss the Pelourinho neighborhood; stroll through its cobbled streets and visit beautiful colonial churches painted in pastel colors.
 Rio Vermelho has great nightlife, and Barra is where the beaches are.
+Check out this Salvador City Tour.

 9 – Morro de São Paulo